-When will you start to receive your Dutch state pension?
+When will you start receiving your Dutch state pension?

-As a rule, everyone who has reached the Dutch state pension age and lives or has lived in the Netherlands is entitled to a state pension.
-This comes into effect from the day you reach the state pension age that applies to you.
-It makes no difference in which country you live at that time.
+As a rule, everyone who has reached the Dutch state pension age and lives (or has lived) in the Netherlands is entitled to a state pension.
+This comes into effect from the day you reach the state pension age that applies to you, no matter which country you live in at that time.

 The Sociale Verzekeringsbank (SVB) is the organisation that implements the state pension scheme in the Netherlands.
-Your AOW pension will be paid with effect from the day on which you reach your AOW pension age.
-The AOW pension age is linked to life expectancy.
-Your definite AOW pension age will be fixed 5 years in advance.
-Enter your date of birth to check your AOW pension age.
+Your AOW pension will be paid starting from the day on which you reach your AOW pension age, which is linked to life expectancy.
+Your definite AOW pension age will be fixed five years in advance and you may enter your date of birth to check your AOW pension age.

 Most people are insured under the Dutch state pension scheme automatically